-What if a two people provide care together in a home, can we then have 10 children?
+What if two people provide care together in a home, can they then have 10 children?

 No. As soon as you care for more than 5 children, no matter how many adults, you must apply for a license from the Ministry.

 Who do I call if I have concerns?